 Following the case of Total Transport Corp v Arcadia Petroleum Ltd in 1997, we would usually add wording into the indemnity clause that specifies that losses are recoverable under the indemnity whether they were foreseeable or not.

 Does the Unfair Contractual Terms Act 1977 (UCTA 1977) apply?

-Having said that, UCTA 1977 only applies in relation to business-to-business contracts when dealing on one party’s standard terms and conditions.
+Having said that, the Unfair Contract Terms Act 1977 only applies in relation to business-to-business contracts when dealing on one party’s standard terms and conditions.

-At Britton and Time Solicitors, we consider and advise on whether UCTA 1977 is likely to apply to the indemnity.
+At Britton and Time Solicitors, we consider and advise on whether the Unfair Contract Terms Act 1977 is likely to apply to the indemnity clause.
 If so, we ensure that it is drafted to satisfy the requirement of reasonableness.